sensu/sensu-docs/content/sensu-go/6.2/learn/concepts-terminology.md

 Use silencing to schedule maintenance without being overloaded with alerts.
 [Read more about silencing][17].

+## Subscriptions
+Attributes used to indicate which entities will execute which checks.
+For Sensu to execute a check, the check definition must include a subscription that matches the subscription of at least one Sensu entity.
+Subscriptions allow you to configure check requests in a one-to-many model for entire groups or subgroups of entities rather than a traditional one-to-one mapping of configured hosts or observability checks.
+[Read more about subscriptions][22].

 ## Token
 A placeholder in a check definition that the agent replaces with local information before executing the check.
 Tokens let you fine-tune check attributes (like thresholds) on a per-entity level while reusing the check definition.
 [Read more about tokens][16].

 [1]: ../../observability-pipeline/observe-schedule/agent/
 [2]: ../../observability-pipeline/observe-schedule/backend/